 1. To remove the institutional cookie, try to login to an Athens authenticated resource and you will see the screen below.

-2. Select 'I am not from Newman University College' and this will remove the institutional cookie from the computer you are using.
+2. Select 'I am not from Newman University' and this will remove the institutional cookie from the computer you are using.

 Athens DA Browser

 Athens DA has been tested and found to work with: